The Narconon drug and alcohol rehabilitation program offers an escape from this grim master -- heroin.

 When recovering addicts follow this strictly controlled program, their bodies are able to flush out the metabolites of past heroin use.
 Metabolites are the residues that are left behind after heroin is broken down by the liver and other organs.
 Experience has shown that metabolites that tend to lodge in the fatty tissues where there is less circulation can be involved in the triggering of cravings in certain conditions.
 Heavy exercise, stress, excitement, anger, sweating -- these have been shown to have the ability to trigger cravings when these residues are present.

-But when they have been flushed out, not only does the recovering addict think clearer and feel brighter but they are also much less prone to these triggered cravings.
+But when they have been flushed out, not only does the recovering addict think clearer and feel brighter but they are also much less prone to drug cravings.
 When cravings are not triggered, a person has a better chance of long-term sobriety.

 The Narconon New Life Detoxification Program is exclusive to the Narconon drug rehab program.